 - Waistbelt: This provides comfort and security and should keep you in your seat.
 Waistbelts are adjustable, to accommodate people of all shapes and sizes.

 - Thigh Straps: Rather than employing leg loops, the bosun's chair typically has a strap that secures thighs in place.
 It's designed so you don't slide out from the chair.

 The Features of a Climbing Harness

-- Gear Loops This is where you attach tools and equipment.
-They are typically constructed from durable plastic or webbing, and should not be used for attaching safety lines.
+- Gear Loops: This is where you attach tools and equipment.
+They're typically constructed from durable plastic or webbing, and shouldn't be used for attaching safety lines.
 As I've already mentioned, it's vital that when you are aloft, your tools remain secured.

-- Tie-in Points These are two loops that attach to your belay loop.
-Used to secure the rope, they're strong, with many handling loads up to 3,100 lbs.
+- Tie-in Points: These are two loops that attach to your belay loop.
+Used to secure the rope, they're strong.
+Many can handle loads up to 3,100 lbs.

 The 6 Best Bosun's Chairs & Climbing Harnesses